zowe/docs-site/docs/user-guide/install-nodejs-zos.md

 ## How to obtain IBM SDK for Node.js - z/OS

 You can obtain IBM SDK for Node.js - z/OS for free in one of the following ways:
-- Order the SMP/E edition through your IBM representative for production use
+- Use the PAX edition for non-production deployments which you can download from [ibm.com/products/sdk-nodejs-compiler-zos](https://www.ibm.com/products/sdk-nodejs-compiler-zos).
-- Use the PAX edition for non-production deployments
+- Order the SMP/E edition through your IBM representative for production use.

 For more information, see the blog ["How to obtain IBM SDK for Node.js - z/OS, at no charge"](https://developer.ibm.com/mainframe/2019/04/17/ibm-sdk-for-node-js-z-os-at-no-charge/).